Sign up today

 After dropping anchor, we disembark on the secluded Schouten Island for a scenic 3-hour walk, climbing to the top of Bear Hill.
 Those who would prefer a leisurely afternoon can snorkel, swim or relax on-board.

-Tonight is very special; if weather permits, a stunning barefoot beach dinner on the secluded shores of Schouten Island (weather permitting).
+Tonight is very special; if weather permits, stunning barefoot canapes and sparkling wines on the secluded shores of Schouten Island (weather permitting).
 Return from Bear Hill to plump Pacific oysters and Tasmanian sparkling as part of a three-course dining experience.

 Via Cooks Beach and either Hazards Beach or Mt Graham (approximately 5-7 hours walking)